Dynamical axisymmetric compact objects in General Relativity: Solution generating techniques for axisymmetric primordial black holes

 of which the solution, using $\xi_{0}\xi_{1}P=1$, is

 Acting on this result for \eqref{firsteinsteinproof} and \eqref{thirdeinsteinproof}, and combining them properly, provide the relations

 Equation \eqref{firstdiffequation} delivers the conformal factor

-with $\xi_2$ to be fixed and $C$ and $B$ to free constants.
+with $\xi_2$ to be fixed, $C$, and a free constant.
 Replacing the conformal factor in \eqref{seconddiffequation}, and taking the potential to be $V(\Psi)=V_0e^{\xi_3\tilde{\phi}}$, finally solves all field equations provided the following constraints between the parameters hold

 Notice that, by construction, the solution with a non-vanishing potential is defined for $2\xi_{0}^{2}\kappa-\beta^{2} \neq 0$, which implies, $\beta \neq \pm \sqrt{\frac{2}{3}}$.
-The different parameters $(\xi_1, \xi_2, \xi_3)$ can be expressed in term of $\beta$ as \be \xi_1 = - \xi_3 = \sqrt{\frac{2\kappa \beta}{1 -\beta^2}}, \qquad \xi_2 = - \frac{1-\beta^2}{1-2\beta^2}. \ee Hence, explicitly, the final $a$-dependent configuration reads
+The different parameters $(\xi_1, \xi_2, \xi_3)$ can be expressed in term of $\beta$ as \be \xi_1 = - \xi_3 = \sqrt{\frac{2\kappa \beta}{1 -\beta^2}}, \qquad \xi_2 = - \frac{1-\beta^2}{1-2\beta^2}. \ee Hence, explicitly, the final $\eta$-dependent configuration reads

-Notice that we recover the HMN exact solution \cite{Husain:1994uj} of the massless Einstein-Scalar system by considering $a$ as the time coordinate, and for the values $\beta^{2}-6\xi_{0}^{2}\kappa = 0$, for which $V_0 =0$ and $\beta = \pm \frac{\sqrt{3}}{2}$.
+Notice that we recover the HMN exact solution \cite{Husain:1994uj} of the massless Einstein-scalar system by considering $\eta$ as the time coordinate, and for the values $\beta^{2}-6\xi_{0}^{2}\kappa = 0$, for which $V_0 =0$ and $\beta = \pm \frac{\sqrt{3}}{2}$.

 This concludes the presentation and proof of the extended solution–generation technique, which enables the construction of exact dynamical axisymmetric solutions of the Einstein–Scalar system.
 We are now in a position to apply this method and present a concrete example of an axisymmetric, asymptotically FLRW, time-dependent black hole.